Composite fillings are getting more and more popular nowadays. They mimic the natural appearance and do not require much tooth structure remover.

-- Tooth-colored composite fillings are attached directly to the tooth so your dentist does not need to remove much tooth structure.
+- They are attached directly to the tooth so your dentist does not need to remove much tooth structure

-Composite fillings restore up to 90% of the natural tooth strength.
+- White fillings restore up to 90% of the natural tooth strength

-- With time bacteria and oral contamination can pass through composite filling and cause tooth decay under the surface of filling.
-It can lead to serious tooth damage.
+- With time bacteria and oral contamination can pass through filling and cause tooth decay under the surface of filling.
+It can lead to serious tooth damage (coronal leakage)

 Contamination oral from the patient’s mouth (oral debris, bacterias), past a treated tooth composite filling, and recontaminate its interior space under the filling.